tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 dwc:eventDate="", dwc:year="2021", dwc:month="X", dwc:day="29": Response.status=FILLED_IN, Response.result=dwc:eventDate="2021-10-29", Response.comment="dwc:year and dwc:day in range and dwc:month is interpretable as an integer between 1-12."

-dwc:eventDate="", dwc:year="x", dwc:month="10", dwc:day="": Response.status=NOT_AMENDED, Response.result=, Response.comment="dwc:year is uninterpretable as a valid year and dwc:day are bdq:Empty so dwc:eventDate is not FILLED_IN"
+dwc:eventDate="", dwc:year="x", dwc:month="10", dwc:day="": Response.status=NOT_AMENDED, Response.result=, Response.comment="dwc:year is uninterpretable as a valid year and dwc:day are bdq:Empty so dwc:eventDate is not AMENDED"

 ### Use Cases